 U.K.: Westpac Banking Corporation is registered in England as a branch (branch number BR000106), and is authorised and regulated by the Australian Prudential Regulatory Authority in Australia.
 WBC is authorised in the United Kingdom by the Prudential Regulation Authority.
 WBC is subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority in the United Kingdom.
 Details about the extent of our regulation by the Prudential Regulation Authority are available from us on request.
 Westpac Europe Limited is a company registered in England (number 05660023) and is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 This material and this website and any information contained therein is directed at a) persons who have professional experience in matters relating to investments falling within Article 19(1) of the Financial Services Act 2000 (Financial Promotion) Order 2005 or (b) high net worth entities, and other persons to whom it may otherwise be lawfully communicated, falling within Article 49(1) of the Order (all such persons together being referred to as "relevant persons").
 The investments to which this material and this website relates are only available to and any invitation, offer or agreement to subscribe, purchase or otherwise acquire such investments will be engaged in only with, relevant persons.
 Any person who is not a relevant person should not act or rely upon this material and this website or any of its contents.
-In the same way, the information contained in this material and this website is intended for "eligible counterparties" and "professional clients" as defined by the rules of the Financial Services Authority and is not intended for "retail clients".
+In the same way, the Financial Services Authority and is not intended for "retail clients".
 With this in mind, Westpac expressly prohibits you from passing on the information in this material and this website to any third party.
-In particular this material and this website content and, in each case,
+In particular this material and this website content and, in each case, any copies thereof may not be taken, transmitted or distributed, directly or indirectly into any restricted jurisdiction.